aris-konstantinidis/protocol-comp/protocol-comp/README.md

 - `auto-label` and `flatten` exports as specified in `subjects.schema.json`
 - `export` `subjects.json` when configuration is finished
 - `validate, auto-suggest and lint` user-changed payload objects against given schemas (**request for payload-schema instead of variable schemas**)
-- `validation` and `visual feedback` of the generated output (subjects.json against subjects.schema.json)
+- `validation` of subjects.json against its schema.
+- `blocking` is set to `true` for each block's last trial on export

 ## Under Construction
 - the mutation of a definition does not yet prompt the user to `choose` between changing the definition and all its instances or creating a new definition with these mutations
-  - for now, the user is just notified that the mutation has affected all instances
+  - for now, the user is notified that the mutation has affected all instances
-- set default `blocking` state to `true` if item is the last one in a block
-  - in which state should this be checked?
-On export?
-Trials inside a block-instance can be changed, which could result in a new last element.